micom-dev/paper/README.md

 ```

 You will also need to download the databases for [SLIMM](https://github.com/seqan/slimm/) which we will sue to assign taxonomy and
 obtain strain resolved coverage.
-Those can be obtained from `coming soon` and should be copied to `data/refs`.
+Those can be obtained [from here](https://doi.org/10.5281/zenodo.3626228) and should be copied to `data/refs`.

 ### Run the pipeline